Peter-G-Stone/proj-photo-feed/photo-feed-react/notes/notes.md

         config/initializers/knock.rb
         this route:   post 'user_token' => 'user_token#create'

 potenially useful sites:

-  you're using this, enoch sent it
+  you were using this, enoch sent it
     https://medium.com/@nick.hartunian/knock-jwt-auth-for-rails-api-create-react-app-6765192e295a

   a different login ex you may wanna checkout